 Active duty family members are eligible for one comprehensive ophthalmological eye examination per calendar year.

 The services are provided by TRICARE-authorized optometrists or ophthalmologists, and the deductibles and cost shares/copayments are based on whether the beneficiary is enrolled in TRICARE Prime or opts to use TRICARE Extra or TRICARE Standard.

-TRICARE Prime enrollees age three and older are authorized comprehensive eye examinations once every two years.
+TRICARE Prime enrollees age three and older are authorized comprehensive eye examinations once every year.
 TRICARE Prime enrollees may receive the services from any TRICARE network provider without a referral or authorization from the primary care manager (PCM), health care finder (HCF) or any other authority.
 If the eye examination is not available from a network provider, enrollees may receive services from a non-network provider if they have a referral from the PCM and authorization from the HCF.

 If services are received from a non-network provider without the proper referral and authorization, payment is made under the TRICARE Prime point-of-service option.

 Vision screening is excluded from the TRICARE Extra and TRICARE Standard plans except for one comprehensive ophthalmological routine eye examination per calendar year for active duty family members and vision screening under the well-child benefit.
 The well-child benefit is available from birth to age six and includes eye and vision screening by a PCM during a routine examination at birth and at approximately six months of age.
 Comprehensive eye examinations are authorized once every two years between ages three and six.

 Retirees and their family members who use TRICARE Standard, TRICARE Extra and TRICARE For Life are not eligible for routine eye examinations.

 Except for active duty members, lenses or eye glasses are only cost shared for treatment of the following conditions: